 What is PAP Flap?

 PAP flap is an autologous breast reconstruction technique using the profundal artery perforator blood vessel in the thigh.
 Along with the blood vessel, skin and fat from the upper thigh are taken as well to reconstruct the breast mound.
 This is a muscle sparing technique, leaving the thigh muscle intact.
+Breast reconstruction patients from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; visit the experienced team at Center for Plastic Surgery for this and many other advanced techniques.

 The Benefits of PAP Flap